Tactics

 TAC-01 Website Creation The adversary creates a website to support their operations.
 This may be a duplicate or typo-squat of a legitimate website, or a wholly new one.
 The details are often faked to give the impression of legitimate activity occurring on it.
 Resource Development

-TAC-03 Infrastructure Acquisition Before compromising a victim, adversaries may buy, lease, or rent infrastructure that can be used during targeting.
+TAC-03 Infrastructure Acquisition Adversaries may buy, lease, or rent infrastructure that can be used during targeting.
 A wide variety of infrastructure exists for hosting and orchestrating operations.
 Infrastructure solutions include physical or cloud servers, proxies, domains, and third-party web services.
-Additionally, botnets are available for theft, rent or purchase...
+Additionally, botnets are available for theft, rent or purchase (other adversaries may build...
 Resource Development

-TAC-04 Payment Detail Acquisition The adversary is trying to acquire financial infomation that can be used to make payments in another's name, for example bank account or credit card details.
+TAC-04 Payment Detail Acquisition The adversary is trying to acquire financial information that can be used to make payments in another name, for example bank account or credit card details.
 This information is most commonly acquired from keylogging, phishing and data dumps, and may contain either, or a mixture of, complete and partial payment...
 Resource Development

 TAC-05 Tool Development Adversaries will develop tools to help facilitate their intent and planned attack process.
 This can be in the form of a fully automated computer program or a simple script that is designed for basic web interactions.
 Resource Development

-TAC-08 Mitigation Bypass The adversary attempts to bypass CAPTCHA-based defensive measures through either automated or manual methods.
+TAC-08 CAPTCHA Bypass The adversary attempts to bypass CAPTCHA-based defensive measures through either automated or manual methods.
 Defence Bypass

 TAC-09 Human Emulation The bot imitates human behaviour in order to bypass User Behaviour Analytics-based defensive measures.
 This may include moving the mouse, browsing between random pages, scrolling, pausing between actions, and/or fake navigating to a web app via a search engine.
 Defence Bypass